Urban Greening Grants

 The program is specifically targeted at urban environments, commonly characterised as built-up areas that include services, housing and dense populations.

-For the purpose of this grant program, an urban environment is defined as an area within one of the following zones, as described in the Tasmanian Planning Scheme (or applicable Interim Planning Scheme).
+Under the grant program, an urban environment was defined as an area within one of the following zones, as described in the Tasmanian Planning Scheme (or applicable Interim Planning Scheme).

 - General Residential Zone